Site Index • Wiki • Blog

 amendment captures these methods.
 The intent of the 2017 NDAA amendment to USFSPA can be concisely captured with a litmus test:

-marital asset must be calculated so that any action taken by either
+marital asset must be calculated so that] decisions of either

 Methods advocated here are: